Introduction of 357 BNS

 BNS 357 in Simple Points

-1. Duty to Care for Helpless Individuals
+1. Meaning of Breach of Contract to Care for Helpless Persons

-- Imprisonment: Up to three months.
+- Imprisonment: Simple imprisonment up to 3 months.

 - Fine: Up to ₹5,000.